pragun22/QuizApp/README.md

 # Welocme to QuizApp!

 # Introduction to the project:
-I have to written a Go server that implements REST API and interacts with the database at the backend.
-The front end is a React application that is an interactive quiz.
+Golang has been used for database server following REST API .
+The front end is made through Reactjs.

 Owner: Pragun Saxena